mattwarren/mattwarren.github.io/_posts/2018-03-23-How-to-investigate-.NET-internals.md

 <span id="double-check"/>
 ## Step Two - See if someone else has already figured it out (optional)

-I put this in as optional, because it depends on your motivation.
+I put this in as 'optional', because it depends on your motivation.
 If you are trying to understand .NET internals for **your own education**, then feel-free to write about whatever you want.
 If you are trying to do it to **also help others**, I'd recommend that you first see what's already been written about the subject.
 If, once you've done that you still think there is something **new or different that you can add**, then go ahead, but I try not to just re-hash what is already out there.

 To see what's already been written, you can start with [Resources for Learning about .NET Internals]({{ base }}/2018/01/22/Resources-for-Learning-about-.NET-Internals/) or peruse the ['Internals' tag on this blog]({{ base }}/tags/#Internals).
 Another really great resource is all the [answers by Hans Passant](https://stackoverflow.com/users/17034/hans-passant?tab=answers) on StackOverflow, he is prolific and amazingly knowledgeable, here's some examples to get you started: